AUD to ETH interbank exchange rate = 0.005135

 Etherium (ETH) - Market news and forecasts

-28-Dec-18: 2018 was the year that the cryptocurrency dream came crashing down.
-The bubble that many had suspected was building in 2017 was realised and ethereum went on to lose roughly 85 percent of its value.
-In December ’18, ethereum averaged only $115.
+2018 was the year that the cryptocurrency dream came crashing down.
+The bubble that many had suspected was building in 2017 was realised and ethereum went on to lose roughly 80 percent of its value.
+Ethereum ended the year at $136, having battled with major obstacles including regulatory crackdowns and social media advertising bans.